A Week In Los Angeles, CA, On A $65,000 Salary

 8:15 a.m. — I get into the office, casually make breakfast, and chat with a coworker about a date she had last night – JUICY DEETS.
 We dissect post-date texting protocol, etc.

-12:30 p.m. — It's a coworker's birthday, so a bunch of us eat in the cafeteria and munch on the cake she brought.
-I eat my usual packed salad.
+12:30 p.m. — It's a coworker's birthday, so a bunch of us eat in the cafeteria and munch on the delicious strawberry shortcake that she brought in to celebrate.
+I also eat my trusty lunch salad.
+We all talk about what we would name ourselves if we could have chosen our names.

 5 p.m. — I head out of the office.
-I have to catch the metro downtown to get to my second volunteer training at a center for women experiencing homelessness.
+I have to catch the metro downtown to get to my second volunteer training at a center for women experiencing homelessness near Skid Row.
 I grab a Bird scooter ($1.16) and whiz my way to the metro. $1.16

+8:30 p.m. — The center is in downtown Skid Row, and I don't feel super comfortable walking by myself to the metro at this time.
+I grab a Lyft to the metro center to catch the next ride.
+This metro ride is a little uncomfortable, since there's a group of some older folks getting slammed on Sailor Jerry in my car.
+I can't say I've never done this (hi sophomore year of college), but they are getting rowdy and I'm a bit nervous.
+It ends up being fine, and I grab my car from the station and drive on home. $6

 Advertisement